Alfred Kahl: Life

 Kahl was born in the municipality of Warwerort, in the Dithmarschen district of Germany, a region of the country that includes the city of Hamburg.
 Official records show that he taught primary school in Hamburg, from 1897 to 1901, and that by 1934 he was teaching English, French and Natural History at a Gymnasium (High School) in Hamburg.
 Nothing else is known about his early life.
-His interest in ciliates began, according to his own account, when his daughter was studying under Dr. Eduard Reichenow, then head of the protozoa department at the Hamburg Tropical Institute: "The very interesting literature and preparations my daughter Lucia brought home fascinated me, as a dedicated biologist, and created the desire to study this field more deeply…Thus, I enthusiastically commenced literature reading and investigation of the small water bodies in my surroundings at the beginning of the year 1924.
+His interest in ciliates began, according to his own account, when his daughter was studying under Eduard Reichenow, then head of the protozoa department at the Hamburg Tropical Institute: "The very interesting literature and preparations my daughter Lucia brought home fascinated me, as a dedicated biologist, and created the desire to study this field more deeply…Thus, I enthusiastically commenced literature reading and investigation of the small water bodies in my surroundings at the beginning of the year 1924.
 Within nine months, I got a rather solid knowledge in drawing and identifying many species."

 Kahl's first scholarly work, published in 1926 when he was 49 years old, was a 241-page monograph on "new and little-known forms of holotrich and heterotrich ciliates."
 In the course of the next nine years, he issued a steady series of important articles, culminating in his compendious, 4-volume study of free-living ciliates, Wimpertiere oder Ciliata (Infusoria), published as part of a series on German wildlife, edited by the zoologist Friedrich Dahl.
 This lavishly illustrated work, which combines new research with meticulous historical and taxonomic investigations, was completed in 1935.
 At this point, Kahl abruptly stopped publishing.

 The reasons for Kahl's withdrawal from the field are not known.
 The ciliatologist Wilhelm Foissner speculates that he was discouraged by harsh criticism from academic colleagues, and rejection by academic journals.
 Despite these setbacks, his work continued to win admirers among researchers involved in the classification and identification of ciliates.
 Sometime in the early 1940s he returned to his microscope, producing the first part of what was supposed to be another 4-volume treatise on the infusoria.
 The first volume made it into print.
 However, in the turmoil and confusion of wartime Germany, the second part of the projected work was lost, and the remaining sections were never completed.
 In November 1946 (the exact date is uncertain) Alfred Kahl died of unknown causes, at the age of 69.